Recap / Digimon Adventure 02 E 50 Our Digital World

 - All There in the Manual: Supplementary materials give full names to a few of the Dark Seed children.

 - According to the Digimon Animation Chronicle, Yamato and Gabumon apparently became astronauts with the intent of investigating “enemies” in outer space.
 Seems the Digimon have gone galactic.

-- While it’s never explicitly stated in the anime that Yamato and Sora are married, producer Hiromi Seki confirmed their marriage in an article of V Jump, and various staff have referred to the two as married whenever the subject comes up.
+- While it’s never explicitly stated in the anime that Yamato and Sora are married, it's still obvious from their children - Yamato's son resembles Sora, and Sora's daughter resembles Yamato.
+Producer Hiromi Seki confirmed their marriage in an article of V Jump, and various staff have referred to the two as married whenever the subject comes up.

 - Dub-Induced Plot Hole: The dub chose to combine Jou’s brothers Shin and Shuu into one character of “Jim Kido”.
 However, the dub writers probably hadn’t anticipated this episode, in which both “Jim”s are seen very clearly right next to each other.
 Oops?